Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

 The value of the normalization is non-trivial, since it is not the product of the normalization of the constituting $R$ and $K$-matrices.
-The derivation for $N$ is in Appendix~\ref{app:Norm}.
-The weight for the $K$-matrix on the right is computed by $K_L^{b.reversed}$.
+The derivation for $N_L$ is in Appendix~\ref{app:Norm}.
+The $K$-matrix on the right side of the $T$-matrix is computed by $K_L^{b.reversed}$. \\ Due to commutativity, that the eigenvectors of the transfer matrix do not depend on $w$, which is only a spectral parameter and which we will call \emph{auxiliary rapidity}.
+The ground state vector is a vector of polynomials in $z_i$, in the basis $dLP_L$: